Tension (film): Plot

 Police Lieutenant Collier Bonnabel of the homicide division explains to the camera that he solved cases by applying pressure to suspects until they snap under the tension.
 He then cites a murder case involving Warren Quimby.

 In flashback, the bespectacled Quimby, night manager of a drugstore, is married to Claire, who lives with him above the store and is openly unfaithful to him.
 She leaves him for rich Barney Deager.
 Quimby goes to Deager's beachfront house to try to get his wife back, but she wants nothing to do with him.
 When Quimby persists, Deager beats him up.

 He tells his sympathetic employee Freddie what happened.
 Freddie remarks that if it had been him, he would've killed the man.
 Humiliated, Quimby constructs a new identity as cosmetics salesman Paul Sothern.
 He buys contact lenses and flashier clothes, and he rents an apartment.
 His neighbor is the beautiful, sweet Mary Chanler, whom he starts dating.

 Quimby goes to Deager's house with the intent of killing him while he sleeps, but realizes Claire isn't worth it.
 Deager awakens and Quimby mocks him, implying that Claire, who is not there, is being unfaithful to him as well.

 Later that evening, Claire surprises Quimby by returning to him.
 She tells him that Deager has been shot to death.
 Bonnabel and his partner Lieutenant Gonsales arrive to question them.
 They know that Claire left the murder scene before they were called.
 She says that she only went to Deager's place as a day guest to swim regularly and that she and her husband had been Deager's friends for two or three years.
 Quimby plays along.

 Bonnabel takes Claire on a date, apparently attracted to her, while telling her that the police had a long file on her dating back to San Diego.

 Mary goes to the Bureau of Missing Persons, concerned about Sothern's disappearance.
 She brings a photograph of him.
 It is obvious that Sothern and Quimby are the same man.
 However, police do not have the murder weapon.

 The police arrest Quimby.
 Under questioning, he tells them his story, which they do not believe.
 They demand to know the location of the gun and Quimby insists that they ask Claire.

 Bonnabel visits Claire and tells her that they had to release her husband owing to insufficient evidence.
 He says that the gun is the vital clue that they need to convict Quimby.

 Claire retrieves the gun from its hiding place under a rock near the beach house and plants it in Sothern's apartment.
 Mary and then Quimby arrive, followed very shortly by the police.
-Claire "finds" the gun under a chair cushion, but then Bonnabel explains that all the furnishings had been replaced and that Claire has incriminated herself.
+Claire "finds" the gun under a chair cushion, but then Bonnabel explains that all the furnishings had been replaced, meaning any gun from before would have been gone, and hence Claire has incriminated herself.
 Claire is arrested.